TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 TacType 48

-The font is a standard serif, with slightly thicker, solid strokes.
+The font is a standard serif, with slightly thick, clear lines.

 TacType 47

-The surface finish is very uniform and gives off a pearl-like shine.
+The surface of the keycaps is very uniform, giving off a pearl-like luster.

 TacType 46